 The start of the new tax year brought significant changes to legislation.
 It is also P11D season: these need to be completed soon.
 Increasing minimum wage From April 2019, the National Minimum Wage (NMW) and the National Living Wage (NLW) rates increased.
 From 1 April 2019, the hourly rates of pay are as follows: Age … Continue reading New Tax Year, New Tax Rules: Are You Up-To-Date?

-We would like to invite you to join us at this FREE Landlord forum on Tuesday 26th March 2019.
+We would like to invite you to join us at our final Gwent Landlord Forum of the 2018/19 season on Tuesday 21st May 2019.
 As always, our invitation goes out to all who may be interested in attending this FREE event.
-So if you know someone who is a landlord or thinking about becoming a landlord, please do pass this … Continue reading Gwent Landlord Forum – 26 March 2019
+So if you know someone who is a landlord or thinking about becoming a … Continue reading Gwent Landlord Forum – 21 May 2019

 Chancellor Philip Hammond delivered the 2019 Spring Statement on Wednesday 13 March and brought forward the £700 million reforms for business apprenticeships previously announced in the 2018 Autumn Budget.
 Mr Hammond also announced that the halving of the Apprenticeship Levy co-investment rate from 10% to 5% takes effect from April 2019.
 The increase (from 10% … Continue reading Chancellor Brings Forward Apprenticeships Reforms in Spring Statement

 Making Tax Digital for VAT (MTD for VAT) is now live.
 Businesses with a taxable turnover above the £85,000 VAT registration threshold come within the new rules and must comply with the initiative or face enforcement action.
 Here, we answer some of your key MTD for VAT questions.
 Does my business have to do anything … Continue reading Making Tax Digital for VAT: Are You Compliant?